Right triangle calculator (A,c) - the result

 1. Input data entered: hypotenuse c and angle α

-3. From hypotenuse c and angle α we calculate cathetus a:
+3. From the hypotenuse c and angle α, we calculate cathetus a:

-4. From cathetus a and hypotenuse c we calculate cathetus b - Pythagorean theorem:
+4. From the cathetus a and hypotenuse c, we calculate cathetus b - Pythagorean theorem:

 5. The triangle perimeter is the sum of the lengths of its three sides

 6. Semiperimeter of the triangleThe semiperimeter of the triangle is half its perimeter.
-The semiperimeter frequently appears in formulas for triangles that it is given a separate name.
+The semiperimeter frequently appears in formulas for triangles to be given a separate name.
 By the triangle inequality, the longest side length of a triangle is less than the semiperimeter.

 7. The triangle area - from two legs